tarosky/hagakure/README.md

 ### How can I contribute?

-We host this plugin on GitHub.
+We host this plugin on GitHub [kuno1/hagakure](https://github.com/kuno1/hagakure).
 Please feel free to send [PRs](https://github.com/kuno1/hagakure/pulls) or to make [issues](https://github.com/kuno1/hagakure/issues).

 ## Screenshots